aldenbe/terraform-session-token/README.md

     optional arguments:
-      -h, --help            show this help message and exit -d 3600               duration the token is valid (sec) -p terraform_session  profile name for the Session Token -v                    disables SSL Verification
+      -h, --help            show this help message and exit -d 3600               duration the token is valid (sec) -p profile            profile name for the Session Token -s terraform_session  session name to create for terraform in credentials file -v                    disables SSL Verification

 Once you have authenticated you should have new profile listed within the AWS Crendentials file generally located under your home directory.
 This can then be called upon within Terraform's AWS Provider with 'profile'.